cityssm/general-licence-manager/docs/admin-gettingStarted.md

 While this application can run on a high end server, that is by no means a requirement.
 Most user workstations are sufficient.

+## Minimum Requirements

+The system must meet the minimum requirements for Node.js, which is able to run on budget hardware.

+_More is better_, however under stress tests, the application peaked at the following:

+-   2 GB of RAM
+-   1 GB of storage for application, dependencies, and data.

 ## Step 1: Install Node.js 14 or better and npm

 [Node.js](https://nodejs.org) is a JavaScript runtime environment.